 Breathing rate.
 A newborn’s breathing rate is normally 40 to 60 breaths per minute.

 A complete physical exam is an important part of newborn care.
-The healthcare provider checks each body system is carefully for health and normal function.
+The healthcare provider carefully checks each body system for health and normal function.
 The provider also looks for any signs of illness or birth defects.
 Physical exam of a newborn often includes: